juanls1/ML2_Trabajos/2nd project/README.md

 Due to that, we tried to create a new loss function that did not penalize so much a missclasification in the cases that the true class was the second option for the model.
 The results obtained were quite similar to the ones obtained with the Cross-Entropy Loss Function, however, in the future we will follow this line of thought in order to get more accurate models.

+Nonetheless, with a threshold of 0.95, better results were acheived.
+Moreover, it is important to highlight that the custom loss model has space for improvement (only 10 epochs, with CPU, only 8 unfreezed layers and custom loss threshold of 0.5 that could be changed in order to train better).
+(This last paragraph and the change of threshold to 0.95 was done on tuesday, in order to perform the last tests)